 We think the Canadian Securities Administrators (CSA) are heading in the right direction with the thrust of their proposals.
 We applaud the direction of disclosure, increased capital levels, proficiency requirements and investor protection.
-We have participated in a few discussions with the Investment Counsel Association of Canada including a session with two representatives from the OSC hosted by the law firm Fasken Martineau.
+Both this year and last year we participated in a few discussions with the Investment Counsel Association of Canada (ICAC) including sessions with two representatives from the OSC hosted by the law firm Fasken Martineau in 2007 and 2008.
 There are a handful of areas that we are tackling independently of the ICAC because we think the CSA can improve its efforts even further with these amendments.